selimonat/benchmark/README.md

 # Installation
 To install Python dependencies `make setup.env`.
 To use the portfolio package, Elasticsearch (and optionally Kibana) services must be spin off and filled with data.
-So give some time for the downloader bot to fill up the ES cluster.
+Trigger this process via ` python benchmark db-update` call and give some time for the bot to fill up the ES cluster.

 # Architecture